-Along with the excitement of Phoenix and the cool vibes of Tucson, people love to visit Arizona for its wide-open spaces, unique desert environment, the lush green golf courses and the seemingly endless hiking trails.
-Interestingly enough, these are the same places that you might find some of our more infamous local inhabitants: rattlesnakes.
+Along with the excitement of Phoenix and the cool vibes of Tucson, people love to visit Arizona for its wide-open spaces, unique desert environment, lush green golf courses and seemingly endless hiking trails.
+Interestingly enough, these are the same places that you might find some of Arizona's more infamous local inhabitants: rattlesnakes.
 If you're planning a trip to Arizona, it's smart to learn about these dangerous reptiles before you go.

-You can look for the flat, triangular-shaped head, but that is not conclusive.
-Many are colored in patches of tan and brown, but not all.
+You can look for its trademark flat, triangular-shaped head, but that is not conclusive.
+Many are colored in patches of tan and brown but not all.
 The best way to know if you have come across a rattlesnake is if you can see a rattler.
 Be aware that young rattlesnakes may not have fully developed rattlers, and so they might have only a few segments.
-If you can't get close enough to see if there's a rattler on the end of the snake, that's good!
-Don't get any closer!
+If you can't get close enough to see if there's a rattler on the end of the snake, that's good.
+Don't get any closer.

 Don't take out your pocketknife, cut open the wound and try to suck out the venom.
-That only works in old movies and could cause more harm than good.
+That only works in old Western movies and could cause more harm than good.
 The short answer: Go to the hospital immediately.
-Here's more detail on what you should really do.
+Here's more detail on what you should do.